gerdavax/projectben/README.md

 ![ProjectBen RX](/images/projectben_rx.png)

 # License
-ProjectBen is released as open source software under the terms of the Apache License 2.0.
+ProjectBen is (C) 2018 by Stefano Sanna and it is released as open source software under the terms of the Apache License 2.0.
 Attribution is *not* optional.